Skip to content

 Systemd units

-"Systemd units" are small files that tell the system to handle the startup of the GUI's Node.js server, of the Python driver module, and other services at boot.
+"Systemd units" are small configuration files that tell the system to handle the startup of the GUI's Node.js server, of the Python driver module, and other services at boot.
+The unit files can be found in the main repository, for reference.

 Most of the units should be already installed and enabled at boot (i.e. Mongo, Klipper, Moonraker and Mainsail).
-You now need to install and enable units for the controller (piper) and the GUI (pipettin writer).
+You now need to install and enable units for the controller (piper), the GUI (pipettin writer), and others.

 sudo loginctl enable-linger pi